-Dimitri is an undergraduate student on City's BSc (Hons) Speech and Language Therapy course.
+Dimitri was an undergraduate student on City's BSc (Hons) Speech and Language Therapy course.

 How did you develop an interest in Speech and Language and why did you choose to study Speech and Language Therapy at City, University of London?

 Following completion of my A Levels, I was lucky to have the opportunity to partake in a 12-month internship in Public Relations (PR).
 Whilst I learnt a tremendous amount about the working world, I realised that I wanted to work more closely with people and make more of a direct impact in my local community.

 Speaking through this with my mum, she recommended Speech and Language Therapy and after researching the course, I was very interested in the job of a Speech Therapist – particularly because I love to talk and make people feel involved!